KD milestones

 1860

-In 1860, a total of 1.2 million passengers were transported and the two shipping companies each owned 14 steamships.
+In 1860, a total of 1.2 million passengers were transported, with both shipping companies owning 14 steamships each.

 1860